Polly’s lung cancer diagnosis was devastating, but it’s made her re-evaluate what’s important

 Polly discovered her stage 4 lung cancer through a persistent cough and shortness of breath

 I'm Polly, and I'm 64 years old.
-I'm a former bed and breakfast host who now spends time gardening, knitting, looking after our menagerie of chickens and ducks and drinking coffee, as well as volunteering in our local hospice shop and enjoying holidays in our caravan.
+I'm a former bed and breakfast host who now spends time gardening, knitting, looking after our menagerie of chickens and ducks and drinking coffee.
+I also volunteer in our local hospice shop and enjoy holidays in our caravan.

-When I got diagnosed in 2021, it was stage 4 EGFR+ lung cancer.
-I’d had a persistent cough and shortness of breath.
+I was diagnosed with stage 4 EGFR+ lung cancer in 2021.
+I’d been struggling with a persistent cough and shortness of breath.

 Following diagnosis I retired which gives me time to take care of myself well.
-Hobbies and time with family and friends means a lot to me and helps me to keep up my cheerful outlook and positivity.
+Hobbies and time with family and friends mean a lot to me and help me to keep up my cheerful outlook and positivity.
 I'm always appreciating nature, wildlife and the simple things in life.

-My diagnosis was devastating, but it has made me re-evaluate life and what is really important.
+My diagnosis was devastating, but it’s made me re-evaluate life and what’s really important.

 “Hobbies and time with family and friends means a lot to me and helps me to keep up my cheerful outlook and positivity.
 I'm always appreciating nature, wildlife and the simple things in life.” - Polly